West Air (China)

-West Airlines Co Ltd, operating as West Air, is a low-cost airline based in New North Zone, Chongqing, China, operating a scheduled passenger network to domestic and international destinations out of its hub, Chongqing Jiangbei International Airport.
-The company was established in March 2006 by its parent company HNA Aviation, with the launch of scheduled services on 14 July 2010.
-The airline is one of the four founding members of the U-FLY Alliance.
+West Air is a low-cost airline based in Liangjiang, Chongqing, China, operating a scheduled passenger network to domestic and international destinations out of its main hub, Chongqing Jiangbei International Airport, as well as its second hub in Zhengzhou.
+The company was established in March 2007 by its parent company HNA Aviation, with the launch of scheduled services on 14 June 2007.
+The airline was one of the four founding members of the U-FLY Alliance.

 On 4 February 2016, West Air launched its inaugural international flight between Chongqing and Singapore.

 Destinations

-West Air serves 36 destinations, with South Korea and Myanmar the only two markets outside of China.